hpcmtint/isc-projects/doc/install.rst

    >>>> Please, provide address (IP or name/FQDN) of current host with Stork Agent (it will be used to connect from Stork Server) [...]:

-3. The following thing is `agent port`:
+3. The following step is to specify the `agent port`:

 .. code-block:: text